 Wearable sleep trackers

 Lets start off with one of the leading global wearables brands.
 Fitbit’s flagship activity tracker, the Charge 3, is one of the best options out there for a person who is after a solid 24/7 activity tracker, and who does the occasional run here and there.
-You’ll find continuous heart rate monitoring (including resting heart rate), and the device will keeps tabs on steps, distance travelled, floors climbed, active minutes and calories burned.
+You’ll find continuous heart rate monitoring (including resting heart rate), and the device will keeps tabs on your activity 24/7.

 For a long time, Fitbit’s sleep statistics were fairly basic.
 But a software update helped changed this.
 Now, users can see how much light, deep and REM sleep they are getting each night.
 The values are calculated by combining accelerometer data, heart rate variability (the time between beats), and Fitbit’s proprietary algorithms.